Songpa District: Performance

-Following its ecological restoration, Seokchon Lake and Seongnae Stream became an eco-friendly park where residents enjoy both the beautiful nature and artistic performances in diverse genres including classical music, opera, jazz, dance, and fusion performed on the waterside stage.
+Following its ecological restoration, Seokchon Lake and Seongnae Stream became an eco-friendly park, where residents could experience both natural wildlife and artistic performances in diverse genres including classical music, opera, jazz, dance, and fusion performed on the waterside stage.

 Korea's traditional folk song performance is staged on every Sunday in Seoul Nori Madang.
 People enjoy traditional folk plays designated as intangible culture assets like farm band, masked dance, classical dance, farm music, and other folk songs.
 The domed hall accommodates 2,500 spectators, and performances are staged for four seasons.

 "Suyo-mudae" stages noble artistic performances like plays, operas, and musicals every Wednesday in Songpa Gumin Hall, run by Songpa District.

 To develop and expand local culture and art, Songpa District supports a variety of art troupes.
 The district runs a choir that won a number of national competitions, a symphony orchestra that promotes classical music, a multiple-genre ballet troupe, a folk art troupe formed to promote Korean traditional arts, and a silver choir and silver orchestra, both of which are showing the power of the elderly in national events and TV and radio music shows.
 These art troupes voluntarily do their jobs for the community.